bhauman/rebel-readline/rebel-readline/README.md

 ## Quick Usage

-These are some quick exmaple demonstrating how to use the rebel-readline API.
+These are some quick examples demonstrating how to use the rebel-readline API.

-The main way to utililize this readline editor is to replace the `clojure.main/repl-read` behavior in `clojure.main/repl`.
+The main way to utilize this readline editor is to replace the `clojure.main/repl-read` behavior in `clojure.main/repl`.

 The advantage of doing this is that it won't interfere with the input